 I have traveled to China over six different times from the ages of 16-23 and during that time I have seen many different cities and been on many different adventures.
-That being said, the best adventure I ever had was a more recent one, specifically, over the national holiday when I took a four-day trip to Sanya 三亚, China.
+That being said, the best adventure I ever had was a more recent one when I was teaching English in China.
+I took this four-day trip over the national holiday to Sanya 三亚, China.

 Why did I choose Sanya for my trip?
 Well it starts with a bit of a back story; I am obsessed with sharks.
 Sanya isn't the shark capital of the world, in reality sharks are rarely spotted off its shores and the only ones I saw on my trip were the nurse sharks in the airport tank that greeted us when getting off the plane.
 What really planted the seed of my Sanya adventure was when I came across the latest Jason Statham movie “The Meg”.
 If you aren't familiar, it's your average shark movie, with a clique monster movie plot and bad acting, however, what stuck with me the most was a scene where the megalodon swam past a massive Buddha statue perched on the coastline.
 Upon viewing it I thought to myself “wow that looks extremely familiar” and with further research I uncovered that it was located in Sanya.
 From that moment on I decided that was where I was headed.